Successful leaders suck at helping themselves

 2. Internal: I teach them how to leverage their ability to please others so that they can promise and prove to themselves.

-While my goal is for you to learn autonomy, we all can benefit from external accountability, especially on those impossible tasks.
-Naturally, one of the fantastic benefits of hiring a coach is the built-in accountability of having someone to hold you accountable and someone to not disappoint.
-Suddenly, with a little more effort than showing up to our coaching calls, 💥BAM 💥, things suddenly get done.
-It is not only “check off the list” productive, but it's powerful for you to finally break through in tasks that you’ve been treading water for quite some time.
+While my goal is for you to learn autonomous self-leadership habits, everyone can benefit from external accountability, especially on those impossible tasks.
+Naturally, one of the fantastic benefits of hiring a coach is the built-in accountability of having someone to hold you accountable (and to not disappoint).
+Suddenly, with a little more effort than showing up to our coaching calls, 💥BAM💥, things suddenly get done.
+Coaching not only fosters “check off the list” productiveness, but it's powerful for you to finally break through in tasks that you’ve been treading water for quite some time.

 Coaching works.